-“In hosting what is now a virtual gathering, we are already demonstrating the indispensable qualities of partnership and determination as we live through the most pressing disaster of our times,” Jamaica’s Prime Minister Andrew Holness said in a video address to the opening ceremony of the Vll Regional Platform for Disaster Risk Reduction in the Americas and the Caribbean.
+“In hosting what is now a virtual gathering we are already demonstrating the indispensable qualities of partnership and determination as we live through the most pressing disaster of our times,” Jamaica’s Prime Minister Andrew Holness said in a video address to the opening ceremony of the Vll Regional Platform for Disaster Risk Reduction in the Americas and the Caribbean.

-“Not only is it the first time that a Caribbean government is hosting a Regional Platform, it is also the first time that an event of this kind takes place since the outbreak of the worst single disaster of the last 100 years, the COVID-19 pandemic, which has caused 1.5 million deaths across the region,” she said in her opening remarks.
+“Not only is it the first time that a Caribbean government is hosting a regional platform, but it is also the first time that an event of this kind takes place since the outbreak of the worst single disaster of the last 100 years, the COVID-19 pandemic which has resulted in 1.5 million deaths across the region,” she said in opening remarks.

-“The historical moment we are experiencing compels us to ensure that our discussions during this Regional Platform have a concrete impact on our decisions for the future,” Mami Mizutori declared.
+“The historical moment we are experiencing compels us to ensure that our discussions during this regional platform have a concrete impact on our decisions for the future,” Mami Mizutori declared.

-A powerful plea for the voice of youth to be heard in the debates was made by Kyla Gaynor, Youth Ambassador for the Jamaican Office of Disaster Preparedness and Emergency Management (ODPEM).
-“The views of youth must be listened to with a new mindset – one that really takes them seriously”, she said.
+A powerful plea for the voice of youth to be heard in the debates was made by Kyla Gaynor, Youth Ambassador, the Jamaican Office of Disaster Preparedness and Emergency Management (ODPEM).
+The views of youth must be listened to with a new mindset – one that really takes them seriously, she said.
 “We bring the added muscle in this global fight.
 Listen to the voice of youth.”

-“Although disasters affect sectors of a population differently, the COVID-19 pandemic has shown that nobody is immune to them,” Alicia Barcena, Executive Secretary of the United Nations Economic Commission for Latin America and the Caribbean, told the audience of the opening ceremony.
-“There is an ethical imperative to ensure that nobody is left behind in reconstruction efforts after a disaster, including after COVID-19,” she added.
-“The most vulnerable must be the top priority.”
+Although disasters affect sectors of a population differently, the Covid pandemic has shown that nobody is immune to them, Alicia Barcena, Executive Secretary of the United Nations Economic Commission for the Latin America and the Caribbean, told the opening ceremony.
+There is an ethical imperative to ensure that nobody gets left behind in reconstruction efforts after a disaster, including after Covid, she added.
+“The most vulnerable must be the top priority,” she said.